 BCAAs can be found in lots of meat and fish.
-If you not eat much meat or are vegetarian you can supplement with a drink, look for a ratio of 2:1:1.
-My Protein does some great tasty flavours.
-My current flavour is strawberry and lime.
+If you do not eat much meat or are vegetarian you can supplement with a protein drink, look for a ratio of 2:1.
+My Protein drink does some great tasty flavours.
+My current favourite is strawberry and lime.

 When should I Take these?

 All the time!
 Studies have shown that even on days when we are not working out, taking BCAAs has helped maintain muscle mass for up to two weeks without training.
 Sipping on a tasty drink throughout the day really could help you drop that fat and build the muscle you have been working towards.

 They are great if you are fasting and want to maintain blood sugar levels or give you a boost before a fasted workout.